spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - Canonical [MAAS installed](https://maas.io/docs/how-to-install-maas), set up, and available in your environment.

 - A linux computer with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on a linux system.
-We have tested the gateway installation using Ubuntu 20.04.
+We have tested the gateway installation using Ubuntu 20.04 on x86-64.

 - One IP address for a Kubernetes control plane.